approach0/pya0/README.md

 Source code of this Python binding can be found in this [repository](https://github.com/approach0/pya0).

+However, in order to build this Python module, you will need to have this repository fetched as a git submodule from its parent [repository](https://github.com/approach0/search-engine/tree/pya0).

 ### Install Necessary Dependencies (Ubuntu)
 ```sh
 $ sudo apt install build-essential python-dev python3-pip